ar406/learn-java/103/README.md

-The goal here is to define a class and use its methods from another class ("client" class), **specifying its arguments from the command line**.
+The goal here is to define a class and use its methods from another class ("client" class), **specifying its arguments from the command line and validating some arguments against custom logic**.

 As in 101 and 102, we are not simulating different classes on possibly different nodes (distributed system), so there is no web or application server here.
 Instead, **packages** are used, with the assumption that all classes are stored on a shared filesystem on a single node.